Florida Family Association: History

 David Caton founded the organization now known as the Florida Family Association in 1987, which at the time, was operating as the American Family Association.
-In 1990, he authored the book, Overcoming the Addiction to Pornography.
+The American Family Association of South Florida was founded by Darlene R Caban in 1988 out of Miami.
+Caton assumed leadership after Caban resigned due to threats to her family.
+Caton in 1990, authored the book, Overcoming the Addiction to Pornography.
 Bill Dedman, a Pulitzer Prize-winning journalist wrote an article about the AFA in 1992 titled "Bible Belt Blowhard" that chronicled the group, and wrote that Caton had "been hooked for years on liquor, marijuana, cocaine, Quaaludes, Ativan, and masturbation."

 Caton eventually broke off from the AFA and set up the FFA where he is Executive Director.
 The AFA, also labeled a hate group, is considered to be more mainstream than the FFA according to The New York Times.

 According to the New York Times, the FFA operates with Caton serving as the only employee.
 The newspaper reported in December 2011 that Caton "aimed almost entirely at homosexuals" for 15 years, but that in the previous two years had "largely dropped the anti-gay banner in favour of a new villain: American Muslims".